bergwerf/bergwerf.github.io/README.md

 <img style="width: 30em" src="fig/languages.svg">
 </figure>

-I started programming over 10 years ago, and since then I learned to work with a range of different languages, libraries, frameworks, tools, and stacks.
+I started programming over a decade ago.
+Since then I learned to work with a range of different languages, libraries, frameworks, tools, and stacks.
 Some of my favorite programming languages are OCaml, Golang, TypeScript, Dart, and C.